 Prison Architect is their crown jewel.

+In fact, the whole Prison Architect venture has been very successful throughout its crowdfunded open development cycle.
 The devs kept releasing regular updates with brand new content which maintained a healthy and engaged community over the past few years.

 The latest update actually introduced an unexpected and seemingly inadequate feature for a game that has passed its maturity.
+They added multiplayer!

+You might ask: oh really?
+Why is multiplayer such a surprise ViLa?
+Other games have it… -True.
+But besides the fact that you won’t find that many multiplayer management games, most of them haven’t been adapted from a single-player game to a multiplayer one.
 To have multiplayer in a game is as big as… deciding whether you’re building a 2D or a 3D game!
 You don’t just build a single-player game and then try to fit multiplayer into it.
 It doesn’t work that way!
+Not if you’re a sane developer that is!

 However, we’re talking about Introversion Software here… and adding multiplayer to a singleplayer management game is pretty damn cool.